Kodiak-Finance/kodiak-airdrop-indexer/README.md

 We had over 500k users interacting with the protocol.

-In order to meaningfully reward our most engaged users and counteract obvious sybils, here's the eligibility criteria used.
+In order to meaningfully reward our most engaged users and counteract obvious sybils, here is the eligibility criteria used.

 Each user is rated up to 10 points.